nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 This document provides the governance policy for the Project.
 In general, all *NiPreps Projects* embrace a [liberal contribution model](https://opensource.guide/leadership-and-governance/#what-are-some-of-the-common-governance-structures-for-open-source-projects) of governance structure.
-However, because of the scientific domain of NiPreps , the community features some structure from *meritocracy models* to prescribe [the order in the authors list of new papers](https://www.nipreps.org/community/CONTRIBUTING/#publications) about these tools.
+However, because of the scientific domain of NiPreps, the community features some structure from *meritocracy models* to prescribe [the order in the authors list of new papers](https://www.nipreps.org/community/CONTRIBUTING/#publications) about these tools.

 ## 1. Roles.